jvmohr/FallGuysCharts/README.md

 # FallGuysCharts
-Code to track data and create graphs based on said data for Fall Guys
+Code to track data and create graphs based on said data for Fall Guys.

+The main purpose of this project is the charts section.
+The tracker portion is mostly something I threw together so I could scrape as much data as possible from my logs.
+While it isn't hard to use, it does require a little bit of setup.

+The aim is to allow the charts section to work with data from popular trackers, so that you could simply upload your data to a webpage and view visualizations there.

+## To Do
+- Make the tracker easier to setup/use
+- Make the charts section work with data from popular trackers
+- Launch a notebook as a webpage that allows users to upload data and pick graphs to be displayed

 ## Requirements
 Python 3